MSU Billings Catalog

 4. To recognize that student activities reflect upon the individuals involved as well as upon the entire University community.

-5. To recognize the University’s obligation to provide a safe environment conducive for learning and academic inquiry.
+5. To recognize the University’s obligation to provide a safe environment conducive for learning, personal development, and academic inquiry.

 6. To adhere to the academic requirements determined by individual instructors.